 Then I take a moment and think about some of the things I’m grateful for.

-This is an essential part of the process because what is so powerful is when we think in a new way.
+This is an essential part of the process.
+The power comes from thinking in a new way.

 And then we link that to a new feeling.

-So while gratitude may not be connected, I feel good about what it would be like to be less analytical, say it’s a good start, and I say a start because it sounds simple.
+Gratitude may not be connected.
+However, I feel good about being less analytical.
+I think it’s a good start.
+I call it a start because it sounds simple.
 It’s hard.

 It’s hard to evoke a feeling in ourselves, especially when we typically, you know, experience something that isn’t great.